BambooHR/guardrail/README.md

 --- | ---
 Standard.Access.Violation | Accessing a protected/private variable in a context where you are not allowed to access them.
 Standard.Autoload.Unsafe | Code that executes any statements other than a class declaration.
+Standard.ConditionalAssignment | Assigning a variable in conditional expression of an if() statement.
-Standard.Deprecated.Internal | Call to an internal PHP function that is deprecated Standard.Deprecated.User | Call to a user function that has @deprecated in the docblock.
+Standard.Constructor.MissingCall | Overriding a constructor without calling the parent constructor Standard.Debug | Typical debug statements such as var_dump() or print_r() Standard.Deprecated.Internal | Call to an internal PHP function that is deprecated Standard.Deprecated.User | Call to a user function that has @deprecated in the docblock.
-Standard.Constructor.MissingCall | Overriding a constructor without calling the parent constructor.
 Standard.Exception.Base | Catching the base \Exception class instead of something more specific.
 Standard.Incorrect.Static | Static reference to a dynamic variable/method
 Standard.Incorrect.Dynamic | Dynamic reference to a static variable/method
 Standard.Inheritance.Unimplemented | Class implementing an interface fails to implement on of it's methods.
+Standard.Function.InsideFunction | Declaring a function inside of another function.
+(Closures/lambdas are still allowed.)
 Standard.Global.Expression | Referencing $GLOBALS[ $expr ]
 Standard.Global.String | Referencing a global with either global $var or $GLOBALS['var'] Standard.Goto | Any instance of a "goto" statement